Good bookkeeping is the foundation of a healthy business. Here are five tips that every small business owner should follow.

 5. Use the Right Tools

-Spreadsheets work for a while, but as your business grows, you need purpose-built software.
-Simple-C is designed specifically for Schedule C bookkeeping, making it easy to stay organized and tax-ready.
+Spreadsheets can work for a while, but purpose-built software reduces manual work as your business grows.
+Simple-C is designed specifically for Schedule C bookkeeping, making it easier to stay organized and tax-ready.